|

 Polyester and P.E.T.

-Buyer Beware: Carpets made of Polyester or PET Polyester!
-Polyester is one of the least-costly fibers to manufacture...
-A thick polyester carpet may look nice and feel super soft to your hand, but the polyester fiber is not very resilient and it does not a make a long-lasting durable carpet.
+A thick polyester carpet may look nice and feel super soft to your hand, but the polyester fiber is not very resilient and it does not a make a durable long-lasting carpet.

 Polyester carpets tend to mat down quickly, and that has always been the main problem with carpets made from this fiber.
-When you walk on a carpet, with each and every footstep you bend, stretch and compress the carpet fibers and with polyester, the tufts soon begin to fall over.

 Once Polyester fibers are crushed, they don't spring back to their original upright position.

 This is why most new carpet warranties for polyester carpets do not cover ANY claims against matting or crushing of the pile.

 Olefin also has good anti-static properties.
 However, inexpensive Berbers made of Olefin are not as easy to keep clean and tend to look dingy when soiled.
-Olefin also has poor resiliency so smaller-looped Berber styles tend to tolerate wear much better than do larger-looped Berber styles.

 Commercial grade cut pile styles are also very durable.
 There are no loops and the weave is very tight which helps prevent matting and crushing of the pile.